 General Agriculture graduates earn a starting salary of about $36,161 and a mid-career salary of around $62,142.
 Read on to see which colleges provide the very best opportunities for General Agriculture graduates.

 The subsequent listings showcase the top colleges and universities in Tennessee to get a General Agriculture degree.
 To come up with this ranking, we use just the colleges and universities in the state that offer Agriculture and rank for quality.
 See the full ranking methodology here.

 The University of Tennessee - Martin is a wonderful option for individuals interested in a General Agriculture major.
-Agriculture is a fairly popular major at The University of Tennessee - Martin exceeding 163 graduates in 2016.
+This is a fairly common subject of study at UT Martin, with 13.6% of undergraduate students signed up for it.
 Students who love a more relaxed life will value the school's setting in the small town of Martin, Tennessee.

 It's difficult to beat Tennessee Technological University if you want to study General Agriculture.
 Students who enjoy a more slow-paced life will appreciate Tennessee Technological University's location in the small town of Cookeville, Tennessee.

 Applicants should not let affordability concerns stop them from applying to this school since 81.0% of undergraduates receive financial assistance.
 This school has a high retention rate, with 75.0% of freshmen coming back for their 2nd year.
 Obtain all of the crucial facts on Tennessee Technological University by viewing their scorecard.

 Every student who is interested in General Agriculture has to take a look at Tennessee State University.
 Tennessee State University offers graduate degrees in agriculture for those interested in an advanced degree.
 Situated in Nashville, Tennessee, this school is a strong choice for students who enjoy the exhilaration of a popular city.